-(c) a list of specifications, including voltage, pole sizes, cross-arms, wire size, guys.
+(c) a list of specifications, including voltage, pole sizes, cross-arms,

 (d) a list of specifications for the major, visible components and exterior materials and color of any buildings.

 (e) specifications for any ground cover to be seeded, refoliated, planted or sown and maintained.